d8chang/fa23-practicum/README.md

 6. Install Jupyter using this command: `conda install jupyter` Proceed with installing packages if asked.
 7. Apply the command: `jupyter notebook`
 8. A localhost page should automatically open with all the files in the repo.
 Select "Practicum Code.ipynb" to get to the jupyter notebook.

+Note: If the commands for setting up the environment or jupyter, try adding "sudo" in front of the command.
+See [this article](https://docs.conda.io/projects/conda/en/4.6.0/user-guide/tasks/manage-environments.html#activating-an-environment) for reference.